sanjanasarkar/Facebook-Circles-Analysis/DEVELOPMENT.md

 # WEEK 3:

 The Graph class received some small modifications, including a few extra helper functions to help with some of the other algorithms.
 We also began developing our tests, and testing the Graph functionality found a few small bugs which were easily remedied.
+The BFS and DFS algorithms were fully implemented and tested, along with the Floyd-Warshall shortest (and longest) path algorithm which was also tested.
+We also developed a simple text-based UI for the project, so that the user can 'explore' the different algorithms, the corresponding results, and time complexities.
+We then developed and implemented our plan for the presentation video.